viemacs/dal/README.md

 }
 ```

+## Features
+- supports nested structs; does not support array/slice/map as struct fields
+- supports single query; does not support multiple result sets

 Program with fail with panic if the connection to database cannot be established.
 The caller of this module can recover properly.